 When a date is identified by month and year, no internal punctuation is necessary or appropriate.

-Decades should be spelled out (as long as the century is clear) and lowercased (Chicago 9.34).
-If numerals are used, do not include an apostrophe between the numerals and s.
+Use numerals for decades as long as the century is clear (Chicago 9.31, alternative number rule).
+Do not include an apostrophe between the numerals and s.

 We studied the 1920s and 1930s last semester.